kumaradityag/fp-control-blog/README.md

 This should start showing the html version on some port.
 I'm still learning quarto by looking at the docs [here](https://quarto.org/docs/guide/) - but lemme know if this doesn't work or if you have any other questions.

 The main file to edit should be `index.qmd`.

+Hot reload on `quarto preview` does not work if you update included files.
+This can be annoying.